Football pitch: Pitch boundary

 Although the term goal line is often taken to mean only that part of the line between the goalposts, in fact it refers to the complete line at either end of the pitch, from one corner flag to the other.
 In contrast the term byline (or by-line) is often used to refer to that portion of the goal line outside the goalposts.
-This term is commonly used in football commentaries and match descriptions, such as this example from a BBC match report: "Udeze gets to the left byline and his looping cross is cleared..."
+This term is commonly used in football commentaries and match descriptions.